An organism’s DNA is packaged in its cells to protect it; these also regulate access to DNA. DNA packaging helps conserve space in cells.

-The shorter arm of the two arms of the chromosome that extends from the centromere is called the p-arm and the longer arm is known as the q-arm.
+The shorter arm of the two arms of the chromosome that extends from the centromere is called the C-arm, and the more extended arm is known as the q-arm.

 The structure of the X and Y chromosomes

-While the chromosomes for other parts of the body are the same size and shape, forming an identical pairing, the X and Y chromosomes have different structures.
+While the chromosomes for other body parts are the same size and shape, forming an identical pairing, the X and Y chromosomes have different structures.